dragouf/home-api/README.md

 Home Api
 =========

-some simple command to send to your home automation.
+some simple commands to send to your home automation.
 All IR commands are sent by MQTT to a tasmota device with IR led.

 TV and SFR use IP network, all other are IR commands.